pa-ulander/pa-ulander/README.md

 ### What am I doing?

-- 🌱 Trying to get better at using Typescript, and practising Nodejs and Go.
+- 🌱 Trying to get better at using Typescript, and practising a little bit of Go.

 <!--
 ---